kaci65/100-days-of-code/log.md

 **Today's Progress**: Eloquent Javascript Exercise - Chessboard && FizzBuzz (redo)

-**Thoughts** The chessboard code displays on JS Fiddle as having opening and closing quotation marks afrer running the code.
+**Thoughts** The chessboard code displays on JS Fiddle as having opening and closing quotation marks after running the code.
 Had to get an extra set of eyes because I had gone over the code and couldn't see what the issue was.
 But still, no issue was found in my code.
 So I decided to use the Mozilla console and my code ran without the opening and closing quotation marks.
 So the code works.

 I also went over the fizzbuzz code from yesterday, and the issue was that the words in the console.log were not put in strings.
 It was such a simple mistake which made the code not work and the debugging a real head scratcher!
 I guess I've learnt something from this.

 **Link(s) to work**: [ChessBoard] :(https://jsfiddle.net/kaci65/n74toykq/35/) && [FizzBuzz] :(https://jsfiddle.net/kaci65/gn4Lq15x/37/)

+### Day 58: July 18, 2020

+**Today's Progress**: Eloquent Javascript Exercise - Minimum.

+**Thoughts** I had previously used the Math.min function, and though it worked, it didn't feel right.
+I consulted and was reminded that the Math.min function is an internal javascript function and that I was not actually invoking my function (called min).
+So I revised my code, taking into account the advise given and it worked and felt also right.

+**Link(s) to work**: [Minimum] :(https://t.co/TITh3dHzqW?amp=1)